catberry/catberry-l10n/README.md

 ```
 It means `l10n/en-us.json` file is required at root of your application.

-When localization file is loading it is merged with default localization adding
+While localization file is loaded it is merged with default localization adding
 absent keys.
-Localization of modules is overriding application-based
+Localization of components is overriding application-based
 localization if they have matching keys.
 If localization specified by user
 does not have such localization key then value from default localization will
 be returned or empty string if default localization also does not have such key.

 ##Usage
-To use this module you must register its components into Catberry's
+To use localization plugin you should register its components into Catberry's
 [Service Locator](https://github.com/catberry/catberry-locator) like this:

 In `server.js`